Universal behavior of highly-confined heat flow in semiconductor nanosystems: from nanomeshes to metalattices

 Since the volume reduction effect and the geometrical influence of the boundaries on thermal conductivity are included in the permeability, the viscosity $\mu$ might be related to intrinsic phonon properties and the emergence of coherent or incoherent phonon effects in nanosystems.
 For example, previous work experimentally observed elastic softening leading to reduced phonon velocities with increasing porosity, regardless of the specific geometric details \cite{LinaYang2017, Takahashi2020}.
 Elastic softening is not governed by the permeability and may influence the relationship between viscosity and porosity uncovered in Fig. \ref{fig:kappa_KVSporosity}.
+Another possible source of variation in $\mu$ is the hypothetical presence of amorphous layers surrounding the pores in the sample, which are not considered in the Fig. \ref{fig:kappa_KVSporosity} MD data.
+Their presence might also reduce heat flux in the crystalline channels, which would result in an increased viscosity \cite{DESMARCHELIER2022123003,Lysenko1999}.
 Moreover, we find that viscosity is independent of disorder in the nanostructured system, {\it e.g.}, the periodically arranged 3D metalattices display the same viscosity as the randomly distributed pores in the nanowires.
 Hence, coherent interference effects previously reported in periodically structured silicon systems at very low temperatures \cite{Zen2014,Maire2017} are negligible in the mainly room temperature experiments and simulations considered here.
 Finally, previous work detected the localization of phonon modes within metalattices at very high porosities \cite{Baowen2014}, which directly influences the total contribution of the phonon population to $\ell^2$, $\kappa_\text{GK}$, and $\mu$.
 A deeper understanding of the universal behavior uncovered here might require relating these average phonon properties with the dispersion relations in nanostructured silicon systems or with the modification of the phonon-phonon scattering rates in nanostructured systems relative to bulk \cite{PNAShossein}.